Last Updated on July 19, 2022 by Jeremy

 The Gateway Clipper fleet is docked at 350 W Station Square Drive right next to the Sheraton Station Square hotel.
 Cruises are offered multiple times per day; however, starting in late October the frequency of departures decreases for the winter.

 For more scenic viewpoints of Pittsburgh, check out our Pittsburgh skyline views guide which has an assortment you may never have seen before, or sign up for a Pittsburgh helicopter tour!
-Or if you'd rather see the city from the water, check out Just Ducky and Rivers of Steel boat tours!
+Or if you'd rather see the city from the water, check out all the great ways to experience the Pittsburgh rivers here!